pokemondion/Data-Structures/README.md

 </p>

 <p>
-  I have implemented most of these myself to showcase my understanding for these data structures in specific scenarios.
+  I have implemented most of these myself to showcase my understanding of the use for these data structures.
 </p>